-To conform with building regulations the fireplace recess walls should be at least 200mm thick or each rear leaf at least 100mm thick in the case of a cavity wall at the rear.
+To conform with building regulations the fireplace recess walls should be at least 200mm thick or each rear leaf at least 100mm thick in the case of a wall at the rear back to back in the same dwelling, in the case of separate dwellings to should be 200mm thick.
 If these dimensions are not met further protection for any combustible materials must be provided.
 The walls of the fireplace recess and the hearth must be made of non-combustible material.